 Top Brands of Hidden GPS Trackers

 LandAirSea is one of a few companies that is focused on producing GPS tracking products for vehicular use.
 Founded in 1994, the company specializes in making accurate trackers meant for personal and commercial use, especially in situations that require a good fleet management system.
-Check out the LandAirSea 54 Magnetic Tracker for a good sample of the company's offerings.
+Check out the LandAirSea 54 Magnetic GPS Tracker for a good sample of the company's offerings.

 Hidden GPS Tracker Pricing

-- Control: Advanced trackers have many settings you can use to monitor the performance and settings of the device.
+- Control.
+Advanced trackers have many settings you can use to monitor the performance and settings of the device.
 The type of control the device offers matters when you want quick access to these settings.
 The most convenient control is online or mobile app-based settings.
 This way, you can access the settings anytime you want from anywhere, usually for a small monthly subscription.
 More basic devices, however, may require a direct connection to a computer to change these settings or download data.

-- Battery Life: All electronic devices are only as good as the life of their batteries.
+- Battery Life.
+All electronic devices are only as good as the life of their batteries.
 When a GPS tracker runs out of juice, the tracking stops.
 While battery life depends on a number of settings like location reporting intervals, some devices have longer lifespans than others.
 Considering the type and capacity of the battery is a good starting point to see how much life you should expect out of any option you consider.

-Best Hidden GPS Trackers Reviews & Recommendations 2019
+Best Hidden GPS Trackers Reviews & Recommendations 2021

 Trak-4's vehicle and personal tracker is a bulky, rugged device with a case that's designed to survive a few scrapes and knocks.
 Unlike other vehicle GPS trackers, this one is meant to be as simple to set up and use as possible.
 The case comes with mounting tabs, so you can screw the tracker onto a vehicle instead of relying on magnets alone.